 Why is your lawn the particular size and shape it is today?
 And does it suit your future needs?
 Here are nine questions that might help reveal the ideal size for your lawn:

-How Much of the Current Lawn Area Do You Use for Walking, Play or Other Outdoor Activities?
+How Much of the Lawn Do You Use for Outdoor Activities?

 If privacy is a problem, lawn replacements such as evergreen trees, shrubs, fences, arbors, trellises, and other features are better at than lawn at limiting visibility.